xolvio/meteor-cucumber/README.md

 `this.browser`.

-Same goes for DDP, you now use `this.ddp` and be sure to put all params in an array, so instead of `this.ddp.call('myMethod', param1, param2, callback)` you need to use `this.ddp.call('myMethod', [param1, param2], callback)`.
+Same goes for DDP, you now use `this.ddp` and be sure to put all params in an array, so instead of `this.mirror.call('myMethod', param1, param2, callback)` you need to use `this.mirror.call('myMethod', [param1, param2], callback)`.
 If your method doesn't take params, you must still pass an empty array.

 If you need a World object, please get in touch by reporting an issue and letting us know what